 The thrill of tobogganing never gets old.
-Careening down a snowy slope while your stomach stays at the top, only to catch you at the bottom.
-In order to introduce our children to this rite of passage in Vancouver, we need to head to the North Shore mountains—our streets may be clear of snow but our mountains are not.
-Mount Seymour and Cypress Mountain offer tobogganing and snow tubing, and if you can’t decide which one to choose or where to go, we’re here to help.
+Careening down a snowy slope while your stomach stays at the top, only to catch you at the bottom… it’s such a fun way to get out and enjoy nature with the kids in the winter.
+There are some really great options at Mount Seymour and Cypress Mountain for tobogganing and snow tubing (for a price though), as well as some more affordable ways to enjoy the thrills of winter fun.
+So if you can’t decide which one to choose or where to go, we’re here to help.

 Mount Seymour is further east of the two and located in North Vancouver.
 It’s family owned and operated, and maybe as a result, we find the staff on the friendlier side—but the parking could be better organized.